-- Reduce the number of needle sticks in the vein
+- Reduce the number of needle sticks.

 Caring for catheters and ports

-- Avoid any breaks or cuts in the catheter
+- Avoid any breaks or cuts in the catheter.

 Contact your doctor immediately if:

-- The area becomes red, swollen, painful, bruised, or warm
+- The area becomes red, swollen, painful, bruised, or warm.

-- You develop a fever
+- You get a fever.

-- Any fluid leaks
+- Any fluid leaks out.

-- You have shortness of breath or dizziness
+- You have shortness of breath or dizziness.

 Removing catheters and ports